jason-johnson/terraform-provider-namep/docs/data-sources/configuration.md

 page_title: "namep_configuration Data Source - terraform-provider-namep"
 subcategory: ""
 description: |-
-  This data resource fetches types from the Azure CAF project for use in the configuration parameter of namestring.
+  This data resource provides a suitable value to be used in the configuration parameter of namestring.
+For an detailed explaination of these fields, see the namestring function documentation .
 ---

 # namep_configuration (Data Source)

-This data resource fetches types from the Azure CAF project for use in the configuration parameter of `namestring`.
+This data resource provides a suitable value to be used in the configuration parameter of `namestring`.
+For an detailed explaination of these fields, see the `namestring` function documentation .

 ## Example Usage